(July - October 2021, Technology Building, 3rd Floor Display Case)

 Jeans became a staple in every person’s wardrobe by the 1960s and 1970s.

-Fabric desingers gathered inspiration from many regions of the world.
+Fabric designers gathered inspiration from many regions of the world.

 Women explored fun, bright patterns like this botanical print.